Irv Gordon: Relationship with Volvo

 Volvo initially took little interest in Gordon's high-mileage car.
 He had written to the company twice, once after 250000 mi and again after 500000 mi, only receiving a cursory response; however, Volvo took greater interest in Gordon and his P1800S as the car approached 1000000 mi on the road, gifting him a new Volvo 780.
 Gordon drove the 780 for around 450000 mi before selling it.
 He was later gifted another two cars: a Volvo C70 after passing 2000000 mi, and a Volvo XC60 after passing 3000000 mi.

 After setting the record, Gordon regularly collaborated with Volvo and appeared at their events.
 He also promoted Castrol, his preferred brand of oil.
 The car was returned to Volvo after Gordon's death.

 Personal life and career

-Gordon worked as high school science teacher.
+Gordon worked as a high school science teacher.
 His long daily commute was the result of moving from Manhattan to Long Island, in pursuit of a more peaceful lifestyle.
 He retired in the 1990s.
 He died on November 15, 2018, while he was traveling in China with his car.
 He was 78 years old, and was survived by two daughters and three grandchildren.